Animal culture: Mechanisms of cultural transmission in animals

 Cultural transmission, also known as cultural learning, is the process and method of passing on socially learned information.
 Within a species, cultural transmission is greatly influenced by how adults socialize with each other and with their young.
 Differences in cultural transmission across species have been thought to be largely affected by external factors, such as the physical environment, that may lead an individual to interpret a traditional concept in a novel way.
 The environmental stimuli that contribute to this variance can include climate, migration patterns, conflict, suitability for survival, and endemic pathogens.
 Cultural transmission can also vary according to different social learning strategies employed at the species and or individual level.
 Cultural transmission is hypothesized to be a critical process for maintaining behavioral characteristics in both humans and nonhuman animals over time, and its existence relies on innovation, imitation, and communication to create and propagate various aspects of animal behavior seen today.

 Culture, when defined as the transmission of behaviors from one generation to the next, can be transmitted among animals through various methods.
 The most common of these methods include imitation, teaching, and language.
 Imitation has been found to be one of the most prevalent modes of cultural transmission in non-human animals, while teaching and language are much less widespread, with the possible exceptions of primates and cetaceans.
-Recent research has suggested that teaching, as opposed to imitation, may be a characteristic of certain animals who have more advanced cultural capacities.
+Some research has suggested that teaching, as opposed to imitation, may be a characteristic of certain animals who have more advanced cultural capacities.

 The likelihood of larger groups within a species developing and sharing these intra-species traditions with peers and offspring is much higher than that of one individual spreading some aspect of animal behavior to one or more members.
-Cultural transmission. as opposed to individual learning, is therefore a more efficient manner of spreading traditions and allowing members of a species to collectively inherit more adaptive behavior.
+Cultural transmission, as opposed to individual learning, is therefore a more efficient manner of spreading traditions and allowing members of a species to collectively inherit more adaptive behavior.
 This process by which offspring within a species acquires his or her own culture through mimicry or being introduced to traditions is referred to as enculturation.
 The role of cultural transmission in cultural evolution, then, is to provide the outlet for which organisms create and spread traditions that shape patterns of animal behavior visibly over generations.